vaurasan/courses/cloud-architectures-aws/task-3-vm.md

 ### Upload the CloudFormation template "vpc-santeri-vauramo.yaml" to AWS Sandbox CloudShell.

-### Run the following CLI commands to create stack and key pair:
+### Run the following CLI commands to create the stack and key pair:

 ```bash
 aws cloudformation validate-template --template-body file://vpc-santeri-vauramo.yaml